Coffee Footprint Calculator

 Now only if the slightest change is made in growing this coffee sustainably, by using a lesser amount of chemical-based fertilizer, by efficiently managing the water and energy, and choosing cargo over airplanes for transportation, the carbon emission of the same coffee drops down to 3.51 kg of CO2 equivalent.

-Did you know our favorite beverage, coffee, is among the things that prevent Alzheimer's disease?
-Research shows that coffee drinkers have a 65% lesser chance of developing Alzheimer's.
+Did you know our favorite beverage, coffee, is among the things that prevent Alzheimer's disease?shows that coffee drinkers have a 65% lesser chance of developing Alzheimer's.

 Coffee's water footprint